metaplex-foundation/metaplex-program-library/listing-rewards/program/README.md

 ## Definitions

-reward center - A decorator for a Metaplex Auction Houses that holds the treasury of tokens to payout as well as manage reward rules.
+reward center - A decorator for a Metaplex Auction Houses that owns the treasury of tokens to payout as well as manage reward rules.
 It is also the auctioneer delegate registered with the auction house program.

 reward - Is the payout of some amount of tokens from the reward center treasury to users that complete incentivized actions.